UANATACA/RA-REPO/ra_gui.md

 The API authentication is perfomed providing to the server the certificate and the key of an enabled API User.

-This is an example HTTP POST request perfomed with curl:
+This is an example HTTP POST request perfomed with cURL:

 	1 | curl --key key.pem --cert cert.pem -H "Content-Type: application/json" -d @params.json -X POST https://api.uanataca.com/api/v1/requests/